UPDATED MAY 2: Trousers ID confirmed.

 Vogue hired make-up artist Sally Branka, who persuaded the Duchess to do without her usual black eyeliner and heavy blusher, with striking results.

 It is Ms. Branka’s makeup work that is generating the most chatter online.
 As you might imagine, opinions are divided, although it should be noted that the minimalist look would have been discussed by Kate, Ms, Branka, Ms. Shulman and perhaps others involved in the shoot.
-Ultimately it would have been the Duchess’s decision to go ahead with the different approach.
+Ultimately it would have been the Duchess’s decision to go ahead with a different approach.
 One more portion of the Vanity Fair story:

 According to a spokesman at Kensington Palace, Wednesday will be “the first time” Kate has seen the images suggesting she did not have final approval over the portfolio of images which do not appear to have been heavily airbrushed.